bonsaiben/bently/README.md

 Example
 =======

-Installing and configuring devise in a Rails application.
+Installing and configuring devise in a Rails application

     $ bently bake devise

+which executes and outputs

         gemfile  devise
               1
               2  gem "devise"